CyberTrackerConservation/ctdoc/_pages/classic/change-history.md

 ### 3.257: 06/30/2011

-Bug fixes:
+Bug fixes

   - Desktop: Paste from Excel should work for Latitude and Longitude fields.

 ### 3.256: 06/27/2011

-Bug fixes:
+Bug fixes

   - Client: Element list doesn't add result to sighting.

 ### 3.255: 06/26/2011

-New features:
+New features

   - Desktop and Client: Elements can have Latitude and Longitude and set current Goto target.